Be the first to see the latest housing news and advice:

 Printable Market Data

 How it Works: Select the “Choose Region” tab and then choose what type of region you wish to generate a market report for (e.g. neighborhood).
 Next select the region from the drop down menu.
 Only regions with complete and reliable data will be available.
 Finally, you can export a printable pdf report by clicking the download icon in the bottom right of the report.
 Select PDF then click “Create PDF” using the defaulted options selected.
 Contact email@example.com if you have any questions.

-Twenty-five percent of Redfin.com users search for homes outside the metro where they reside.
-The Redfin Migration Report analyzed a sample of more than one million Redfin.com users searching for homes across 84 metro areas from April through June.
-Many of the migratory trends observed in the first quarter continued in the second quarter, including a trend of people leaving large, expensive cities for more affordable, mid-tier cities.
+More than a quarter of Redfin.com users search for homes outside the metro where they reside.
+The Redfin Migration Report analyzed a sample of more than one million Redfin.com users searching for homes across 84 metro areas from the previous quarter.
+Many of the migratory trends observed in the have continued in the past few months, including a trend of people leaving large, expensive cities for more affordable, mid-tier cities.

 Find your Metro: On the below interactive map, select one metro area origin (or destination) to see the top 10 destinations (or origins) for that metro.